TianyuanCai/ml-notes/ml-notes/ml.md

   - Non-personalized
   - Personalized
 - What would happen if we only optimize for CTR or upvotes?
   - CTR measures relevancy/interestingness/popularity, and Upvotes measure quality as well as popularity.
 When looking at upvotes, it’s better to look at the upvotes-to-views ratio.
 Link not only has CTR but also upvotes so this complicates things.
-I will assume that users engage with Q\&A most of the time and the effect of links is relatively small.
+I will assume that users engage with Q&A most of the time and the effect of links is relatively small.
 Analysis
 	- Only optimizing CTR results in too much clickbait.
 Only optimizing upvote results in the lack of attention to some niche topics.
 Only optimizing the upvote-to-views ratio results in users maximize social affirmation by seeking consensus rather than discussions, which would have engaged more users.
 The user looks for a combination of all four things (in various weights) when coming to Company X, interestingness/affinity to the questions, a variety of topics - including the niche ones, agreeability, and vibrant discussions.
 All these metrics are also time sensitive so we need to adjust for that.
   - CTR and CR may give you a good estimate of the recommender performance, but you should stay careful and keep thinking about your product.
 You may be running a news portal, putting the breaking news on the homepage.
 This might not bring you the highest possible CTR, but it maintains the quality and the feeling you and your users have about your service.
 Now you may put an RS there and it might start showing different content, such as yellow journalism articles or funny articles about “very fast dogs running at incredibly high speeds”.
 This may increase your immediate CTR by 5 times, but it will damage your image and you may lose users in the long term.
 - The ranking algorithm has the positional bias -- top answers get more click because they are easily available for the user -- how to estimate/de-bias?
   - Problem: The important difference between personal search and web search is the private content in personal search.
 Users can only see and search for their content.
 This presents an important challenge when applying learning-to-rank techniques because collecting explicit relevance judgments becomes much harder and raters can only label their documents with their queries.
 Though possible, such an approach can be heavily biased by the selected raters and costly to maintain due to the fast-evolving nature of private content.
 	- Click data in personal search provides implicit but abundant user feedback.
 It thus becomes a natural source to improve personal search quality.
 However, a well-known challenge in learning from click data is its inherent bias: position bias, presentation bias, and trust bias, etc. Among them, position bias has a strong influence on users’ clicks.
 A prerequisite of fully leveraging the power of click data is to de-bias it.
 As a result, there has been a great deal of research on extracting reliable signals from click data.
   - Solutions
 	- Existing approaches use search result randomization over a small percentage of production traffic to estimate the position bias.
 This is not desired because result randomization can negatively impact users’ search experience.
 	- Given top answers less weight so that it provides less information than clicks on entries that are farther down on the list.
 There are X answers to a certain question on Company X. How do you create a model that takes user viewing history to rank the questions?
 How computationally intensive is this model?
 [Actual implementation of the ranking algorithm, and relevant ML models.
 Similar to the question below.]
   - Metrics we look at to see the effect of a new ranking algorithm?
 - What are some features to consider when building recommendations/ranking algorithms?
   - For example, textual similarity, co-visit data, or other shared features such as topics.
 Other features related to the popularity or quality of the question are also taking into account.
 “Interestingness”